 A kettle of vulture’s circle high in the sky, with wings wide and necks outstretched to surf the summer thermal draft.
-In the valley below the Arda river loops and doubles back on its self, a naked man basks on the shingle beach.
-A kilometre beyond sits the town, sitting dead centre in the crater of a flaccid volcano, the town is empty, its population dwindling since the gold mine closed leaving behind tumbleweed pensioners.
+In the valley below the Arda river loops and doubles back on itself, a naked man basks on the shingle beach.
+A kilometer beyond sits the town, sitting dead center in the crater of a flaccid volcano, the town is empty, its population dwindling since the gold mine closed leaving behind tumbleweed pensioners.
 This description is beginning to sound bleak but this is the eastern Rhodope Mountains in Bulgaria and nothing is ever as it seems.

 Steeped in history and shrouded in mystery the forested peaks of the Rhodope cover around 12,000 km’s of Bulgaria on the Balkan peninsular, the town of Madzharovo a stone’s throw from the border with Greece.